1972 through 1973

 2-25-72, sources 1 & 2

-Going To Auckland (Tarantura2000 & Akashic, original and 2nd Edition), Led Zeppelin On Stage Auckand (Wendy Records), Live In New Zealand (Empress Valley, original and reissue), & No Longer Down Under (Graf Zeppelin)
+Going To Auckland (Tarantura2000 & Akashic, original and 2nd Edition), Led Zeppelin On Stage Auckand (Wendy), Live In New Zealand (Empress Valley, original and reissue), No Longer Down Under Live In Auckland (Graf Zeppelin), & Thunder Down Under: Biggest Gathering (Empress Valley)

 Tarantura2000 presents this show twice, both from the first tape source.
 The first version is from the “raw master” and the second is a “re-master.”